practicaldsc/study/README.md

 - What ( ) and [ ] mean.
 In their absence, students needed to write out code by hand.
 - In-person means on-paper.
 - Think of select-all questions as a sequence of true-false questions.
 Partial credit for these questions was assigned accordingly.
-- When taking an exam for practice, we recommend having a copy of the DSC 10 reference sheet open in another tab, as well as a second copy of the exam, so you can access the data descriptions.